Inventor Start® Kit – It’s where Inventors Start™

 - Simple Licensing Agreement – coming soon

-Good luck on your invention idea journey.
+Good luck with your new idea journey.

-Mat Grell, US Patent Attorney
+Inventor Start Kit by Mat Grell, US Patent Attorney